zoisite-rb/zoisite-rb/guides/source/configuring.md

 configured without modifying the URL set in the deployment environment.
 See:
 [`config.active_record.protocol_adapters`](#config-active-record-protocol-adapters).

 TIP: You don't have to update the database configurations manually.
 If you look at the options of the application generator, you will see that one of the options is named `--database`.
 This option allows you to choose an adapter from a list of the most used relational databases.
-You can even run the generator repeatedly: `cd .. && rails new blog --database=mysql`.
+You can even run the generator repeatedly: `cd .. && zoisite new blog --database=mysql`.
 When you confirm the overwriting of the `config/database.yml` file, your application will be configured for MySQL instead of SQLite.
 Detailed examples of the common database connections are below.

 ### Connection Preference